lostcrowgames/EssentialUE5BPs/README.md

 As this project is continually evolving, contributions are welcome.
 Whether it's adding new Blueprints, refining existing ones, or suggesting improvements, feel free to fork the repository and submit your pull requests.

 ## License
-This project is open-source and available under the [license name].
+This project is open-source and available under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgements
 - Thanks to Epic Games for the third-person template.